GrahamLinagora/formaas/README.md

-# FORM as a Service
+# HTML Forms as a Service

 Form as a Service let you create and instanciate forms in the Open-PaaS platform.